The Legend of Zelda: Ocarina of Time: Development

 Although the development team was new to 3D games, assistant director Makoto Miyanaga recalled a "passion for creating something new and unprecedented".
 The towns in Ocarina of Time were based on medieval Europe.
 When creating Hyrule Castle's market, Miyamoto traveled to Germany for inspiration of its half-timbered architecture in Lower Franconia, spending a few weeks in northern Bavaria.
 Despite the setting being a "medieval tale of sword and sorcery", Miyamoto used the chanbara (samurai) genre of Japanese sword fighting as a model for the combat and was content with the positive worldwide reception.
 The development involved more than 120 people, including stunt performers used to capture the effects of sword fighting and Link's movement.
 Miyamoto initially intended Ocarina of Time to be played in a first-person perspective to enable players to take in the vast terrain of Hyrule Field better and let the team focus more on developing enemies and environments.
 The concept was abandoned once the idea of a child Link was introduced, and Miyamoto believed it necessary for Link to be visible on screen.
 Originally Z-targeting involved a generic marker, but Koizumi changed the design to that of a fairy to make it less "robotic".
 The fairy gained the name of the "Fairy Navigation System" amongst staff, and ultimately, this turned into the nickname "Navi", which in turn resulted in the "birth" of Navi's character.
 The "birth" of Navi was a pivotal point in the story's development.
+Kazuaki Morita created the fishing pond originally as a secret programming project, having previously added it to Link's Awakening as fishing was his favorite hobby.

 The developers were inspired by chanbara (samurai) sword techniques, as seen in this photo.

 Miyamoto wanted to make a game that was cinematic yet distinguished from films.
-Takumi Kawagoe, who creates cutscenes for Nintendo, said that his priority was to have the player feel in control of the action.
+Takumi Kawagoe, a cutscene director for Nintendo, said that his priority was to have the player feel in control of the action.
 To promote this instantaneous continuity of cinematic gameplay, the cutscenes in Ocarina of Time are completely generated with real-time computing on the Nintendo 64 and do not use prerendered full-motion video.
 Miyamoto's vision required this real-time architecture for the total of more than 90 minutes of cutscenes, regardless of whether the console had a vast medium like CD-ROM on which to store prerendered versions.
 Toru Osawa created the story based on an idea by Miyamoto and Yoshiaki Koizumi.
 He was supported by A Link to the Past and Link's Awakening script writer Kensuke Tanabe.
 Miyamoto said the real-time rendering engine allowed his small team of 3 to 7 cinematic developers to rapidly adjust the storyline and to focus on developing additional gameplay elements even up to the final few months of development, instead of waiting on a repeated prerendering process.